LiliaFramework/Lilia/documentation/docs/libraries/lia.md

 # Core Library

 This page documents general utilities used throughout Lilia.
+All functions on this page live in `gamemode/core/libraries/loader.lua`.

 ---